BADDEST MOFOS EVER: BRIAN OLDFIELD

-Meet Brian Oldfield- shot put and Highland Games legend, movie star, World’s Strongest Man competitor, and one of the greatest athletes of whom you’ve likely never heard, tragically, because the world is a lame goddamn place these days.
-The TLDR of his life is pretty amazing though- he made a living out of humiliating people in the gym and on the field, all while generally acting like the greatest thing since sliced bread and having a account balance of exactly zero fucks given.
+Meet Brian Oldfield- shot put and Highland Games legend, movie star, World’s Strongest Man competitor.
+One of the greatest athletes of whom you’ve likely never heard, tragically, because the world is a lame goddamn place these days.
+The TLDR of his life is pretty amazing though.
+He made a living out of humiliating people in the gym and on the field.
+All while generally acting like the greatest thing since sliced bread and having a account balance of exactly zero fucks given.

 Brian Oldfield Vital Statistics

 Height: 6’5″ Weight: 280lbs Clean and Jerk: 365lbs Bench Press: 400lbs Front Squat: 465lbs x 3 Push Press: 450lbs x 3 reps He was also alleged to have done 600 x 10 on the front squat and 600 x 25 on the back, but that is likely him talking drunken nonsense.

 Some pertinent (but far from the most amazing) facts about Brian Oldfield:

 - He beat Lou Ferrigno in a weightlifting competition in a 1976 Superstars competition with a jerk of 310.
 Nothing monumental, but it was enough to chump the Incredible Hulk on national TV.